Summer Experience Award (SEA): Frequently Asked Questions

 For domestic experiences: Under federal tax law, a scholarship or fellowship provided to a student in a degree-granting program is generally taxable.
 If you are a candidate for a degree, however, you can exclude from taxable income that part of the award used to pay the costs of tuition, required fees, books, equipment, and supplies (required fees, books, equipment and supplies are limited to those specifically required of all students in a course).
 You cannot exclude from taxable income any part of the grant used for other purposes, such as room and board.
 Please refer to IRS Publication 970, Tax Benefits for Higher Education, Section 1, Scholarship, Fellowships, Grants and Tuition Reductions and the IRS tax guide for students, Taxable Income for Students.
 While CIPE cannot offer tax advice, the IRS Tax Office on Court Street does offer free tax advice to students.
 Students pursuing international opportunities must be sure the Tax Office knows their experience is NOT in the U.S.

 Find tips on budgeting, taxes, and other financial considerations: Financial Literacy: Managing Your Money at Yale.

 Yes, international students must complete certain forms at the International Tax Office before receiving the SEA.
 If you have not already done so, please make an appointment at Yale’s International Tax Office.

-Science, Laboratory or Other Research Opportunity
+Science, Laboratory, or Other Research Opportunity

-To receive Committee approval, research with a faculty or research staff member must be full-time, with direct supervision by that faculty or staff member and be in furtherance of a research agenda and not towards the faculty member’s teaching-related tasks.
-The supervising researcher will need to commit to taking on a mentoring role in supervision of the student’s overall summer experience.
+To receive Committee approval, research with a faculty or research staff member must be full-time, with direct supervision by that faculty or staff member, and be in furtherance of a research agenda and not towards the faculty member’s teaching-related tasks.
+The supervising researcher will need to commit to taking on a mentoring role in the supervision of the student’s overall summer experience.

 The following opportunities are examples of research at Yale University that would be eligible for SEA funding.